Rules for FreeCell

 Interesting Facts

-- Of the original 32,000 Microsoft FreeCell deals, only #11982 is proven unsolvable.
+- Of the original 32,000 Microsoft FreeCell deals, only deal #11982 has been proven unsolvable.

-- There are over 1.75 × 10^64 possible FreeCell deals.
+- There are over 1.75 x 10^64 possible FreeCell deals.

 Common Mistakes to Avoid

-Beginners often make these mistakes:
+Beginners often run into these problems: